Pupil Premium Success

 - Literacy and numeracy programmes of support

 - Recommendations for appropriate staff CPD and in-house training

 Meeting individual learning needs

-Pupil's specific needs should be accurately identified and appropriately addressed for them to achieve better learning outcomes.
+Pupils' specific needs should be accurately identified and appropriately addressed for them to achieve better learning outcomes.
 Leaders and staff should work collaboratively to identify and provide the right, targeted support and intervention strategies.
-Teachers and support staff should be fully trained to deliver carefully chose intervention programmes
+Teachers and support staff should be fully trained to deliver intervention programmes.

 Deploying staff effectively

 The best school leaders ensure the right staff are allocated to the right students, and meeting the needs of the most vulnerable is a constant priority.
 CPD is carefully aligned to the school's strategic plan and needs of the pupils.
 In effective schools, teaching assistants are well-managed and they know exactly how they should be working and towards what outcome.